MakeSchool-Tutorials/Node-Reddit-Clone/P03-Testing-Posts/content.md

 });
 ```

-This test tests that the response's status should be equal to 200 - which if you recall your HTTP status codes, means the response is successful.
+This test tests that the response should have a status of 200 - which if you recall your HTTP status codes, means the response is successful.

 >[info]
 > Notice we did **not** use `ES6` syntax for our anonymous functions in our tests.
 That is because using arrow functions is [discouraged in Mocha](https://mochajs.org/#arrow-functions), as they make it so that `this` cannot access the Mocha context.